-^{97.} Id. at 603-04 (footnotes omitted).
+^{98.} Id. at 603-04 (footnotes omitted).

-Forces, and the enforcement of the criminal laws all require the orderly preservation of great quantities of information, much of which is personal in character and potentially embarrassing or harmful if disclosed.
+We are not unaware of the threat to privacy implicit in the accumulation of vast amounts of personal information in computerized data banks or other massive government files.
+The collection of taxes, the distribution of welfare and social security benefits, the supervision of public health, the direction of our Armed Forces, and the enforcement of the criminal laws all require the orderly preservation of great quantities of information, much of which is personal in character and potentially embarrassing or harmful if disclosed.
 The right to collect and use such data for public purposes is typically accompanied by a concomitant statutory or regulatory duty to avoid unwarranted disclosures.
 Recognizing that in some circumstances that duty arguably has its roots in the Constitution, nevertheless New York's statutory scheme, and its implementing administrative procedures, evidence a proper concern with, and protection of, the individual's interest in privacy.
-We therefore need not, and do not, decide any question which might be presented by the unwarranted disclosure of accumulated private data - whether intentional or unintentional - or by a system that did not contain comparable security provisions.
-We simply hold that this record does not establish an invasion of any right or liberty protected by the Fourteenth Amendment.99
+We therefore need not, and do not, decide any question which might be presented by the unwarranted disclosure of accumulated private data - whether intentional unintentional - or by a system that did not contain comparable security provisions.
+We simply hold that this record does not establish an invasion of any right or liberty protected by the Fourteenth Amendment.100

 In Nixon v.
-Administrator of General Services,100 the Court considered a statute that required former President Richard Nixon to turn his presidential papers over to government archivists for review (for the purpose of segregating public documents, which would be archived, from private papers, which would be returned to the President).
+Administrator of General Services, 101 the Court considered a statute that required former President Richard Nixon to turn his presidential papers over to government archivists for review (for the purpose of segregating public documents, which would be archived, from private papers, which would be returned to the President).
 President Nixon objected to the statutory obligation, arguing in part that it would unconstitutionally invade his informational privacy.

-The Court acknowledged that "[o]ne element of privacy has been characterized as 'the individual interest in avoiding disclosure of personal matters'" and found that the President had a legitimate expectation of privacy with respect to some of his papers.
-However, "the merit of appellant's claim of invasion of his privacy cannot be considered in the abstract; rather the claim must be considered in light of the specific provisions of the Act, and any intrusion must be weighed against the public interest in subjecting the presidential materials of appellant's administration to archival screening."
-The court concluded that the statutory procedures governing the screening and archiving of presidential papers were sufficient to protect any privacy interest at issue (whatever its source).
-103
+The Court acknowledged that "[o]ne element of privacy has been characterized as 'the individual interest in avoiding disclosure of personal matters'"102 and found that the President had a legitimate expectation of privacy with respect to some of his papers.
+However, "the merit of appellant's claim of invasion of his privacy cannot be considered in the abstract; rather the claim must be considered in light of the specific provisions of the Act, and any intrusion must be weighed against the public interest in subjecting the presidential materials of appellant's administration to archival screening."103 The court concluded that the statutory procedures governing the screening and archiving of presidential papers were sufficient to protect any privacy interest at issue (whatever its source).104